Yerko González

-Yerko Alexander González Santis (born 20 August 2001) is a Chilean footballer who plays as a right-back.
+Yerko Alexander González Santis (born 20 August 2001) is a Chilean footballer who plays as a right-back for Deportes Limache.

 Club career

-A product of O'Higgins, González got a youth championship and made his profesional debut in the Chilean Primera División under Marco Antonio Figueroa in 2019.
+A product of O'Higgins, González got a youth championship and made his professional debut in the Chilean Primera División under Marco Antonio Figueroa in 2019.
 In October 2020, he moved to Europe and signed with Portuguese club Louletano.

 Back in Chile, González joined Unión San Felipe in the second half of 2021.
 In 2024, he was loaned out to Deportes Copiapó in the Chilean Primera División.
 He returned to Unión San Felipe for the 2025 season.
 He ended his contract with Unión San Felipe at the end of the 2025 season.

+In December 2025, González joined Deportes Limache.

 International career

 In 2019, González took part in training microcycles of Chile U20 under Patricio Ormazábal.